 Mesdopetam has successfully gone through clinical studies demonstrating a good safety and tolerability profile.
 In 2019, a 28-Day Phase IIa study was concluded evaluating the effect and tolerability of mesdopetam in PD patients exhibiting LIDs.

 The study results show clinically meaningful and quantitatively impressive effects on dyskinesias as assessed by two of the most used measurements in the field: standardized patient-reported diaries (Hauser diaries) and the Unified Parkinson’s Disease Rating Scale (UPDRS).
 Patients reported marked improvements without added side effects, demonstrating mesdopetam’s ability to offer a significant qualitative shift in patients’ everyday life.

 Mesdopetam is aimed to improve patients’ quality of life by increasing the daily time when levodopa treatment works well without troublesome dyskinesias, so called “good ON-time”.
 This is achieved through specifically targeting the cause of dyskinesias.

-Currently, a larger and longer Phase IIb/III study to further evaluate the effects of mesdopetam in PD-LIDs is being planned.
 A Phase II study in PD-Psychosis is planned to follow.

 About the recommended INN, mesdopetam